hussius/deeplearning-biology/README.md

 **Biological Structure and Function Emerge from Scaling Unsupervised Learning to 250 Million Protein Sequences** [[preprint](https://www.biorxiv.org/content/10.1101/622803v1.full)]

 In this work from Facebook's AI group, the BERT language model is used to train a language model on 86 billion amino acids across 250 million sequences.
 Like with ULMFiT (above), the idea is to use transfer learning: pre-training on a massive amount of data to teach a model something about the underlying logic of the language of DNA or proteins, in order to then be able to fine-tune the model for specific tasks.
 Unfortunately I haven't found any implementation for this yet.

+### Multi-omics integration <a name='integration'></a>

+**Rise of Deep Learning for Genomic, Proteomic, and Metabolomic Data Integration in Precision Medicine.** [[paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6207407/)]

+A review paper about the potential of deep learning for multi-omics data integration.

 ## Proteomics <a name="proteomics"></a>